Job (professional wrestling): Definition

-A job which is presented as being the result of an extremely close, entertaining match, or underhanded tactics on the part of an opponent, will not necessarily tarnish a wrestler's reputation, especially if the situation is presented as one where the wrestler "deserved" to win but was cheated.
+A job presented as being the result of an extremely close, entertaining match, or underhanded tactics on the part of an opponent, will not necessarily tarnish a wrestler's reputation, especially if the situation is presented as one in which the wrestler deserved to win but was cheated.
 At other times a high-profile loss, particularly one which makes the wrestler in question look weak, foolish, or otherwise damages their reputation, might signify certain behind-the-scenes events that have real-life implications on a wrestler.
 Such a job may mark the end of a push, a departure from the company, or a loss of faith in the wrestler as a marketable commodity.
 As a result, it may also mark a downward slide in a wrestler's career.
 This is especially the case when the wrestler is beaten very easily, or squashed.

 Sometimes, jobbing is presented to a wrestler because of the problems and bad working relationship that the wrestler and the owner of the promotion have.
 At other times, it is a requirement of a wrestler's on-the-job training, learning how to perform in front of a live audience while helping make the more established wrestlers look credible.

 World Wrestling Entertainment (WWE) has referred to jobbers as lovable, adorable "losers".
 Sometimes they euphemistically use the term "local competitor".